Tamoxifen, Raloxifene, and Arimidex: The Anti-Oestrogens

 Check Out Your H levels

 Stress raises a substance in your blood called homocysteine – and this can promote cancer because high homocysteine is a marker of your inability to perform a vital biochemical process called methylation.
 One in four gene mutations is caused by faulty methylation.
-So, check your homocysteine level (see www.healthproductsforlife.com for details of home test kits), and supplement a cocktail of homocysteine-lowering nutrients – including vitamins B2, B6 and B12, folic acid, a nutrient called TMG, zinc and magnesium – to bring yours down to below 7 (ideally you want to achieve a homocysteine level of about one-tenth of your age).
+So, check your homocysteine level (see yorktest.com for a home test kit), and supplement a cocktail of homocysteine-lowering nutrients – including vitamins B2, B6 and B12, folic acid, a nutrient called TMG, zinc and magnesium – to bring yours down to below 7 (ideally you want to achieve a homocysteine level of about one-tenth of your age).
 I have seen this approach not only keep thousands of women free from breast cancer, but even reverse the cancer in women who have it.
 That’s what happened to Betty, who first consulted me in 1986.
 Here’s what she says: “I feel moved to tell you that I consulted you in 1986 with a recurrence of breast cancer.
 Now, 13 years later, I am pleased to share that I have just celebrated my 75th birthday and am fit and well, taking no medication and attending no clinics.
 I am sure this is in large part due to the advice I received from you.”

 In summary, there are many options that can help prevent a recurrence of breast cancer, and they are all things you can do without drugs.
 Here they are for easy reference: